Madison Browne

-Madison “Madi” Browne (born 5 January 1988) is an Australian netball player who has been one of the most successful Australian Netball players to play in the British Netball Superleague for Leeds Rhinos Netball.
+Madison “Madi” Browne (born 5 January 1988) is an Australian netball player who has been one of the most successful Australian Netball players.

 Early life

 Madison Browne played for South Barwon Football and Netball Club when she was younger.
 Her sister Kelsey also played in A grade for South Barwon before joining Madison at the Magpies Netball in the Suncorp Super Netball league.
 Their father Mark played Australian rules football for Geelong in the 1970s.